finos/FDC3/docs/agent-bridging/spec.md

 :::info _[@experimental](../fdc3-compliance#experimental-features)_

-Desktop Agent Bridging in an experimental feature added to FDC3 in 2.1, hence, it's design may change in future and it is exempted from the FDC3 Standards's normal versioning and deprecation polices in order to facilitate any necessary change.
+Desktop Agent Bridging is an experimental feature added to FDC3 in 2.1, hence, its design may change in the future and it is exempted from the FDC3 Standard's normal versioning and deprecation polices in order to facilitate any necessary change.

 :::